 There are different kinds of lodging, depending on what you prefer.
 You can stay at one of the best hotels in Gerês or, if you are looking for something more original, go for one of the best bungalows in the park.

 Nevertheless, if you are short on time, I recommend some daily excursions from Porto.
-There are many options: for example, explore Gerês from a jeep, contemplate the landscapes from a kayak or simply enjoy the views and take a dip in good company.
+There are many options: for example, explore Gerês with a jeep and a kayak or simply enjoy the views and take a dip in good company.

 How to get there: there are no direct connections to Gerês so if you are serious about exploring this region, take your car or rent one.